In 2018, the Harvest Moon falls on September 24. But what is the Harvest Moon and why is it so special? Learn more—and

 The Harvest Moon is the full Moon nearest the start of fall or the autumnal equinox.
-This usually means it’s the September full Moon, though it can also fall in early October, occurring anywhere from two weeks before to two weeks after the equinox.
+This usually means it coincides with the September full Moon, though it can also fall nearer to the October full Moon, occurring anywhere from two weeks before to two weeks after the equinox.

 What Makes the Harvest Moon Different from Other Full Moons?

 There are just a little over 12 complete Moon cycles every year, on average (there being about 29.53 days in a synodic month).
 The Harvest Moon isn’t like the other Moons.
 Usually, throughout the year, the Moon rises an average of about 50 minutes later each day.
 But near the autumnal equinox, the difference is only 30 minutes.

 Additionally, the Full Harvest Moon rises at sunset and then will rise very near sunset for several nights in a row because the difference is at a yearly minimum.
 It may almost seem as if there are full Moons multiple nights in a row!

 More Information About the Harvest Moon

 If interested, here is more detailed information about the Harvest Moon.
 (Warning: Scientific explanation below!)

 The Moon’s orbital motion (combined with the larger orbit of the Earth around the Sun) carries it farther eastward among the constellations of the zodiac from night to night.
 At any one moonrise, the Moon occupies a particular place on the celestial sphere (the great dome of the heavens), but when the Earth turns toward that point 24 hours later, the Moon has moved off to the east about 12 degrees, and it takes an average of 50 minutes longer for the Earth to rotate toward the Moon and for the Moon thus to “rise.”
 Think of it as a giant Slinky in which each loop, representing one lunar orbit of the Earth, advances the orbit a bit farther along the spiral path.